The History of the Future

 Jewish, Christian, and Muslim scholars were all welcome, and working together, they contributed to this first Renaissance.
 They studied and wrote about mechanical engineering, optics, medicine, chemistry, physics and… astrology.

-In 762 AD (CE) the Abbasid Caliph al-Mansur hired several astrologers to create an “electional horoscope”.
-They calculated the most auspicious date and time to begin the building of their capital city of Baghdad.
+In 762 AD (CE) the Abbasid Caliph al-Mansur hired several astrologers to create an “electional horoscope” to give him the luckiest date and time to begin the building of their capital city of Baghdad.
 One of those stargazers was the 22-year-old Persian/Jewish Masha Allah ibn Athari.

-Masha Allah later wrote manuscripts about the conjunctions of Saturn and Jupiter and the changes in religion and politics they that they foretold; about the construction of astrolabes, and many other topics relating to astrology.
+Masha Allah later wrote manuscripts about the conjunctions of Saturn and Jupiter (when they move close together as viewed in the night sky).
+He wrote about the changes in religion and politics that those conjunctions foretold.
+He composed documents about the construction of astrolabes (machines used to locate and predict where the stars and planets would be in the sky on any date), and about many other topics relating to astrology.

 Today’s scholars call the Abbasid Renaissance the “Islamic Golden Age”.
 It lasted about 200 years.
 Afterwards, in the mid 1100’s, John of Seville, a baptized Jew living in Spain, began to translate some of these astrological works from Arabic into Latin.
 This laid the groundwork for the start of the European Renaissance almost 800 years after the Abbasid Renaissance began… and Astrology lead the way.